 The most effective treatment for

-Other steps you can take include keeping your
+Other steps you can take include the following:

 CD4+ (white blood cells) counts to check the effect of

-Treatment to prevent infection (postexposure prophylaxis)
+Treatment to prevent HIV infection

 Health care workers